 Step Eleven: Multi-Week Real-World Sleep Trials

 Lab data only tells part of the story.
 Sleep is messy.
 People go to bed sore, stressed, overheated, or exhausted.
-We need to see how each mattress works under these ordinary conditions.
+We need to see how each mattress works under those ordinary conditions.

 Fixed-Team Sleep Logs

-Every tester spends at least several weeks on each mattress, often more.
+Every tester spends multiple weeks on each mattress.
 During that time, we log:

 - Nightly comfort ratings by position.